Julia Nunes: I Wrote These

 I Wrote These was released on October 15, 2008, containing original compositions by Nunes, except for Track 12, "Sugar Coats", which was co-written with her friend and fellow musician Kirk Stevens.
 Like her first album, I Wrote These was released on her Rude Butler Music label and copyrighted to JuNu Music.
 The album was tracked and mixed at Studio Arts Entertainment and Hilltop Recording in Greenwich, NY, by Peter Kobor and Chris Roberson.
 The record features mostly acoustic tracks, although Nunes is joined on a few songs by a full band (including Todd Haviland on bass and Dave Harris on drums).
 Guest vocalists include Dan Gocek, Kirk Stevens, and Andy Martin.
 Other musical accompaniment includes whistling, finger snapping, and beatboxing.
 I Wrote These was mastered by Steve Forney at the studios at Linden Oaks, in Rochester, New York.

 I Think You Know

 Nunes began recording her third album of original music in August 2009, and worked with Jack Conte and Nataly Dawn as producers.
 The album was released on iTunes on February 2, 2010, through her own record label, Rude Butler Records.

 YouTube Covers

 Nunes' first album of covers is titled YouTube Covers.
 It was released on November 3, 2010.
-It features eleven covers from such artists as the Beatles, Queen, te Beach Boys, Paramore, and many others.
+It features eleven covers from such artists as the Beatles, Queen, the Beach Boys, Paramore, and many others.
 It was released through her own record label, Rude Butler Records.